 This is why you should move to Cork for your IT job

-The team at itContracting might be a little biased (one of our offices is based there), but as a nationwide IT recruitment agency, we can reveal one of the most popular places to live and work in Ireland is, Cork.
+The team at itContracting might be a little biased (one of our offices is based there), but as a nationwide IT recruitment agency, we can reveal one of the most popular places to search for a permanent IT job in Ireland is, Cork.

 Home of the famed Blarney Stone, Cork has long been debated as the ‘real’ capital of Ireland.
 This energetic city and the surrounding sprawling county has so much to offer in terms of culture, food, history and warm hospitality.
 Nestled along the River Lee, the third largest city is quickly becoming one of the most eligible places to work and live in Ireland for tech.